Table of Contents

 If the main meter at the boiler outlet is omitted, it is strongly recommended to install at least one meter dedicated to domestic hot water production.

-When heating is provided by an electrically powered heat pump (HP), it is recommended to install a dedicated electrical meter for the HP and a meter for the common areas.
+When heating is provided by an electrically powered heat pump (HP), it is recommended to install a dedicated electrical meter for the HP and a meter for common areas.
 This distinction allows for the correct allocation of energy costs related to heating and those related to common area consumption.

 Communication via M-Bus

-Heating meter
+Heating Meter

-Thermal meters are installed directly on the closed-loop heating circuit piping.
+Thermal meters are installed directly on the closed-loop heating circuit pipe.
 They measure the flow rate as well as the inlet and outlet temperatures of the circuit, which they then convert into energy (kWh).

 This configuration greatly facilitates access to the meter for maintenance.

-Domestic hot water (DHW) and cold water (CW) meters are the same devices but are distinguished by the flow they measure.
+Domestic Hot Water (DHW) and Cold Water (CW) meters are the same devices but are distinguished by the flow they measure.

 Climkit Offer